 - incompetent use of forceps or a vacuum extractor

-If you are looking for help with a potential lawsuit involving cerebral palsy caused by medical malpractice, contact Hood National Law Group today.
+If you are looking for help with a potential lawsuit involving cerebral palsy caused by medical malpractice, contact National Injury Help today.
 We offer a 100% free case review.